nano2nd-del/f.i.t.e_falloutistooeasy/Addictol SSE42/read.md

 to avoid animation and camera issues.

 This repository contains a custom Addictol configuration and patched DLL designed to stabilize Fallout 4 (1.11.221) on modern setups.
-The goal was to eliminate the UI and Scaleform crashes that I only seemed to have
+The goal was to eliminate the UI and Scaleform crashes that I only seemed to have.

 This config is tuned specifically for: